First Entertainment Credit Union: Services

 A full-service financial institution, First Entertainment Credit Union offers a wide range of products and services such as: Savings and Checking Accounts, IRAs, Money Markets, Personal and Vehicle Loans, Platinum Visa® Credit Cards, Auto Loans, Real Estate Loans, and a First Time Homebuyer Program.
 First Entertainment Credit Union offers its members online account access and electronic services such as e-Statements, e-Alerts, Bill Pay Services, Online Tutorials, Mobile Banking and Mobile Deposits.
 Members can also submit Loan Applications online and prospective members can apply for membership online.

 First Entertainment is also one of a handful of financial institutions that offer Coogan Accounts.
 Designed to protect the earnings of child performers, the details of the Coogan Act (SB 1162) stipulate that every time young performers work under an entertainment contract, 15% of their gross earnings are to be saved, directly deposited and, though the funds are the legal property of the minor, are to be left untouched until they reach legal majority age.

-As part of the CO-OP network, the credit union provides access to nearly 30,000 surcharge-free ATMs, including 5,500 7-Eleven® locations in the U.S. and Canada.
-Plus, First Entertainment, in cooperation with more than 400 credit unions nationwide, allows members to conduct financial transactions at over 6,700 Shared Branching locations through the CO-OP Shared Branch Network.
+As part of the CO-OP network, the credit union provides members with access to their funds at 5,000 Shared Branching locations and 30,000 surcharge-free ATMs in the U.S. and Canada.

 Membership

 Membership in First Entertainment Credit Union is open to current and retired employees and their families of the companies served by First Entertainment.
 Companies can apply for membership by submitting a Select Employee Group questionnaire on the First Entertainment Credit Union web site.
 In addition, most individuals who work, live, attend school, or worship in Los Angeles County are also eligible to join.

 Credit Union Family Membership permits relatives of members to join, even if they are not employed in the entertainment industry.
 According to credit union bylaws, a family member "includes any relative by blood or marriage, or foster and adopted children, or domestic partners, of a primary credit union member.
 Domestic partners are defined as those partners who reside together for six months and state that they are financially interdependent."
 Any individual who joins the credit union as a family member is entitled to the same membership benefits available to the sponsoring member.

-First Entertainment supports the entertainment community by sponsoring local film festivals including North Hollywood Cinefest and Burbank International Film Festival, affinity partnerships with their companies served and regularly featuring members and companies on their website, social media, and quarterly newsletter, the Show.
+First Entertainment supports the entertainment community by sponsoring local Union and Guild events, film festivals including the Burbank International Film Festival, affinity partnerships with their companies served and regularly featuring members and companies on their website and social media channels.